Añal, New Mexico

 Añal is a ghost town in De Baca County, in the U.S. state of New Mexico.
-Añal was located between Alamo and Fort Sumner, on Arroyo de Anil, but the town's precise location is unknown to the GNIS.
+Añal was located between Alamo and Fort Sumner, on the Arroyo de Añil — a tributary of the Pecos River — after which it is named, but the town's precise location is unknown to the GNIS.

+Etymology

+The etymon 'añil' refers to sunflowers in New Mexican Spanish.
 A post office called Anal (without the tilde) was established in 1916, and remained in operation until 1934.
+It was an unknown postmaster who first transcribed the name without i, according to an eye dialect.